- →Home-based grooming nets $66K–$85K/year with the lowest startup cost ($3K–$8K)

 Every grooming model has groomers making great money and groomers struggling.
 The difference isn't the van or the storefront — it's how the business is run.

 That means knowing your numbers: cost per appointment, revenue by service, no-show rate, average client lifetime value.
-It means having systems that don't depend on your memory — appointment reminders that go out automatically, client history that's accessible in seconds, cancellation policies that protect your revenue without burning relationships.
+It means having systems that don't depend on your memory — appointment reminders that go out automatically, client history accessible in seconds, cancellation policies that protect your revenue without burning relationships.

 Ready to stop managing your schedule on paper?